-Whether it’s exploring the stunning capital, spending a night under the desert stars, or the traditional Arabian charm that’s drawing you to up-and-coming Oman, this 8-day tour has something for everyone.
+Come and discover the traditional Arabian charm on this 8-day Oman Group Holidays Tour.
+Our tours are ideal holidays for those wanting to travel with small groups of like-minded people.
+And whether it’s exploring the stunning capital, spending a night under the desert stars, or the traditional Arabian charm that’s drawing you to up-and-coming Oman, this 8-day tour has something for everyone.
 Start your Highlights of Oman tour in the countries clean capital, Muscat, where traditional buildings and a lack of high-rise structures offer a refreshing contrast to neighbouring Arabian capitals.
-Travel along the Batinah Coast, dotted with beautiful beaches, fishing villages and of course, Oman’s most striking cultural landmarks, forts.
+Travel along the Batinah Coast, dotted with beautiful beaches, fishing villages and of course Oman’s most striking cultural landmarks, forts.
 Spend a night under the stars in Wahiba Sands and wake up to watch the colours shift and change over the dunes as the sun rises.
 Take a dip in the waters of Wadi Bani Khalid, before you head to the sunny seaside town of Sur, a popular place for a spot of turtle watching.
 You’ll then take the exciting coastal road back to Muscat for one last night, before this wonderful adventure comes to a regrettable end.
 On the plus side, you’ll head home having seen the very best Oman has to offer.

 Day 1 – Arrive Muscat

 When you arrive in Muscat, make your way to the hotel for check-in, which will be from 2pm onwards.
 Today is an arrival day so there are no planned activities.
 If you arrive in time, you can join your guide and the rest of the group for dinner to get to know your fellow travellers!
 Overnight in Muscat..